 Page Reviewed / Updated - Jul.
 2019

-The state of California recognizes that individuals qualified for nursing home care can often receive the same level and quality of care in assisted living at a lower cost.
-The Assisted Living Waiver Program (ALWP) serves seniors who need long term care for their personal care and household task.
-Most seniors and their families prefer the assisted living environment over a nursing facility, thus creating a win-win scenario for the state and for families.
-The Assisted Living Waiver Pilot Project was approved in 2009 and has been funded until 2019.
+The state of California recognizes that individuals qualified for nursing home care can often receive the same level and quality of care in an assisted living residence at a lower cost.
+The Assisted Living Waiver Program (ALWP) serves seniors who need long term care assistance with personal care and household tasks.
+Most seniors and their families prefer an assisted living environment rather than a nursing home facility, thus creating a win-win scenario for the state and for families.
+The Assisted Living Waiver Pilot Project was initially approved in 2009 and was amended and approved for another 5 years in July of 2018.

 This program is open to residents statewide.
 However, there are not providers available in every county.
-Participants must be willing to live in an assisted living residence located in one of the following counties: Alameda, Contra Costa, Fresno, Kern, Los Angeles, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Joaquin, San Mateo, Santa Clara, and Sonoma.
+Participants must be willing to live in an assisted living residence located in one of the following counties: Alameda, Contra Costa, Fresno, Kern, Los Angeles, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Joaquin, San Mateo, Santa Clara, and Sonoma.

 The California Department of Health and Human Services requires that participants in this waiver program contribute to their room and board costs.
-In 2017, the state asks program recipients to pay $1026 per month or $1046 per month, depending on their income, towards their room and board costs.
+In 2019, the “room and board rate” is approximately $1,039 per month or $1,059 per month, depending on one’s income.
 For those who cannot afford this minimum monthly expense, they may be able to a find a spot in a publicly subsidized housing apartment.

-To qualify, applicants must demonstrate they need both a specific level and type of care and meet the financial restrictions.
+To qualify, applicants must be a minimum of 21 years old who have a need for both a specific level and type of care and meet the financial restrictions.
 Individuals must be qualified for nursing facility care, but not require so much care that it becomes prohibitively expensive to receive that care in an assisted living environment.
-Ultimately, the state and the assisted living residence will determine whether the resident's care needs to be met by the facility.
+Ultimately, the state and the assisted living residence will determine whether the resident's care needs can be met by the facility.